-Trump calls former Apprentice star turned White House aide 'a dog'
+Trump calls former 'Apprentice' star turned White House aide a 'dog'

-WASHINGTON (Reuters) - U.S. President Donald Trump on Tuesday lashed out at former White House aide Omarosa Manigault Newman, calling her “a dog” as his fellow former reality TV star continued to publicly release recordings from her time in Trump’s orbit.
+WASHINGTON (Reuters) - U.S. President Donald Trump on Tuesday lashed out at former White House aide Omarosa Manigault Newman, calling her a “dog” as his fellow former reality TV star continued to publicly release recordings from her time in Trump’s orbit.

 Their escalating feud was sparked by the release of a tell-all book, “Unhinged,” by the former contestant on Trump’s “The Apprentice,” describing her year at the White House before her firing last December.
 Manigault Newman had been one of the Republican president’s most prominent black supporters.